-ICON Aircraft's continued operational safety program, ICA003321 ICON Continued Operational Safety (COS) program, is in place to monitor the safety of the A5 fleet, assess any known or potential safety of flight issues, and determine the method necessary of alerting owners/operators of these issues and the corrective action if necessary.
-The notice of corrective action can be done by three methods: by means of a safety directive, service bulletin, or a notification.
+ICON Aircraft's Continued Operational Safety (COS) Program, ICA003321, is in place to monitor the safety of the A5 fleet, assess any known or potential safety of flight issues, and determine the method necessary of alerting owners/operators of these issues and the corrective action if necessary.
+The notice of corrective action can be done by three methods: by means of a safety directive, service bulletin, or a service letter.

 A safety directive/alert requires immediate action from the owner/operator.
 Safety directives/alerts are similar to Airworthiness Directives, however they are not approved by the FAA.
 They are required by the owner/operator to stay within compliance of the ASTM design specification.
-Service Bulletins recommend future action and a notification provides important information.
-Notifications do not necessarily recommend future action but are primarily for the release of continued airworthiness information.
+Service Bulletins recommend future action and a service letter provides important information.
+Service letters do not necessarily recommend future action but are primarily for the release of continued airworthiness information.